sqlxpert/stay-stopped-aws-rds-aurora/README.md

 What if the database goes from `available` to `maintenance` or another similar status, _before_ the next status check?
 [Lambda has a 15-minute maximum timeout](https://docs.aws.amazon.com/lambda/latest/dg/configuration-timeout.html).
+The function might never get a chance to request that the database be stopped.

-Waiting _within_ the Lambda function might seem wasteful, but the cost is less than 2¢ &mdash; negligible for a function triggered once per database per week.
+> Waiting _within_ the Lambda function might seem wasteful, but in this case, the cost is less than 2¢ &mdash; negligible for a function triggered once per database per week.
 Lambda's maximum timeout notwithstanding, I appreciate the author's instinct for minimal infrastructure.

 ### Step Function Alternative